-Domestic Violence

-- Institution will assess immediate safety needs of complainant; - Institution will assist complainant with contacting local police if complainant requests AND provide complainant with contact information for local police department; - Institution will provide written instructions on how to apply for Protective Order - Institution will provide written information to complainant on how to preserve evidence; - Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate; - Institution will provide a "No trespass" (PNG) and/or a "No Contact" directive to accused party if deemed appropriate - Institution will provide student victims with financial related services.
+Domestic Violence 1.
+Institution will assess immediate safety needs of complainant; Domestic Violence Cases are referred to the Dean of Students 2.
+Institution will assist complainant with contacting local police if complainant requests AND provide complainant with contact information for local police department; and adjudicated using the preponderance of the evidence standard.
+If the act of domestic violence is sexually based, it may fall under the institution's Sexual Misconduct Procedure and if so, would be referred to the Title IX Institution will provide written instructions on how to apply for Protective Order Coordinator and adjudicated under the institution's Sexual Misconduct and Civil Rights Grievance and Investigation 4.
+Institution will provide written information to complainant on how to preserve evidence; Procedures using the preponderance of the evidence standard.
+5. Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate; 6.
+Institution will provide a "No trespass" (PNG) and/or a "No Contact" directive to accused party if deemed appropriate 7.
+Institution will provide student victims with financial related services.